East County Transects

 Why: This transect is one of two major wildlife corridors in the park under Hwy 52.

-What: Deer, coyote, bobcat, raccoon, rabbit, rodent, wood rat, ground squirrel, roadrunner and gray fox are signs are found along this transect.
+What: Deer, coyote, bobcat, raccoon, rabbit, rodent, wood rat, and gray fox are signs are commonly found along this transect.
+Striped skunk, ground squirrel, roadrunner and mountain lion signs have also been observed along this transect.
 Section one, along the multi-use trail, has excess human, mountain bike, domestic dog, horse and vehicle tracks along it.

 Photos below by Web Admin